 The Policy Board and Council are considering changes to the process of setting recreational management measures for summer flounder, scup, black sea bass, and bluefish.
-As such, both bodies are seeking public comment on each of the options below.
-As previously stated, the Council is considering the same options through a framework action.

 These management changes are considered through the management programs of the Commission and the Council.
 The Council is bound by the requirements of the Magnuson-Stevens Fishery Conservation and Management Act (MSA), including requirements for ACLs, accountability measures, and prevention of overfishing.
 NOAA Fisheries, which has final approval authority for Council management documents, will not approve measures that are inconsistent with the MSA.
 NOAA Fisheries provides guidance throughout development of Council actions to ensure that the preferred options selected for implementation are consistent with the MSA and other applicable laws.

 As proposed, the same options would be selected for all four species.
 It is not intended that one harvest control rule option would be used for some species and a different option for others.
-However, depending on considerations such as ongoing development of statistical models to predict recreational harvest, the Policy Board and Council may consider approving different implementation dates by species for any change to the FMPs.
-All harvest control rule approaches involve various combinations of input metrics, flexibilities, and accountability measures with the goal of standardizing management measure setting and providing stability to these recreational fisheries.
+However, depending on considerations, such as ongoing development of statistical models to predict recreational harvest, the Policy Board and Council may consider approving different implementation dates by species for any change to the FMPs.
+All harvest control rule approaches involve various combinations of input metrics (data inputs), flexibilities, and accountability measures with the goal of standardizing management measure setting and providing stability to these recreational fisheries.
 A table for comparison across all options can be found in Appendix 1.